libraryofcelsus/Qdrant-Long-Term-Memory-Chatbot/README.md

-# Basic-Long-Term-Memory-Chatbot
+# Qdrant-Long-Term-Memory-Chatbot
-Example code for a basic Long Term Memory Chatbot.
-It uses a conversation history list and a vector database.
+Example code for a basic Long Term Memory Chatbot using Qdrant and a conversation history list.

 If you find this code useful, consider checking out my main Ai Assistant project: https://github.com/libraryofcelsus/Aetherius_AI_Assistant